 No matter how good your work is, you can’t reach all the potential clients out there.
 That’s why it is important to consider who you want to connect with and share your story with.
 Are they more likely to look for your services online or offline?
 Knowing who you want to reach out to will help you determine where they hang out.
 Assess your year with two more heads and a few more backbones.
 Be surprised how others are adding value to yours.

 This is my favorite.
 Deciding where you want to go means you are committed to moving forward.
 I love thinking about what success looks like.
-Knowing where you are going means you can start making a plan that has teeth and a real chance at succeeding.
+Knowing where you are going means you can start making a plan that has teeth and a real chance of succeeding.
 But before we see rainbows, take into consideration that heavy rain pours.
-Reflect on the previous year’s opportunities for improvement then map out your plans and target upskilling.
-Make sure you’re better at things that really matter to personal or career goals.
+Reflect on the previous year’s opportunities for improvement then map out your plans and target upskilling when you assess your year.
+I find that keeping in line with what I enjoy doing means I am able to maintain momentum and achieve my definition of success.

 Ah, the age-old problem of not feeling like you have what you need to succeed.
 In most cases, you will have what you need to start.
 Beyond that, you have access to the things you need and people who have access to those things.
 The rub is knowing what you need.
 Now that you know where you want to go, ask someone who’s already there what they needed to start.
 Compare that list to the things you already have.
 What’s missing?
 Those are the things you might need to purchase/acquire/learn to move forward.